wbolster/aaargh/README.rst

 Holy Grail*.
 The acronym *Aaargh* expands to *an astonishingly awesome application argument helper*, but omits a few letters to make it triple A.

+*Aaargh* works with both Python 2.6+ and Python 3.

 Rationale
 ---------